cerner/fhir.cerner.com/content/cds_hooks.md

 When Cerner's CDS Hooks server calls a service, authorization will be accomplished with a JWT token.

 1. The JWT issuer `iss` will be ```https://cds-hooks.cerner.com```.
 Make sure this is whitelisted as a trusted CDS Client.
-2. The JWT signature should be verified by calling the Cerner Authorization well-known endpoint: ```https://authorization.cerner.com/jwk``` to get the list of JKUs and confirm the token JKU is present
+2. The JWT signature should be verified by calling the Cerner Authorization well-known endpoint: ```https://authorization.cerner.com/jwk``` to get the list of JKUs and confirm the token JKU is present.

 For more information on CDS Authorization best practices, see [this page](https://cds-hooks.org/best-practices/#jwt).